AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-ui.md

 ![](../images/tutorials/relationship/hotels.png)

-## Create a relationship mixin
+## Create a relationship field group

 >[!NOTE]
 >
 >This step is only required if your source schema does not have a dedicated string-type field to be used as a reference to the destination schema.
 If this field is already defined in your source schema, skip to the next step of [defining a relationship field](#relationship-field).

 In order to define a relationship between two schemas, the source schema must have a dedicated field to be used as a reference to the destination schema.
-You can add this field to the source schema by creating a new mixin.
+You can add this field to the source schema by creating a new field group.

 Start by selecting **[!UICONTROL Add]** in the **[!UICONTROL Mixins]** section.

 ![](../images/tutorials/relationship/loyalty-add-mixin.png)

 The [!UICONTROL Add Mixin] dialog appears.
 From here, select **[!UICONTROL Create new mixin]**.
-In the text fields that appear, enter a display name and description for the new mixin.
+In the text fields that appear, enter a display name and description for the new field group.
 Select **[!UICONTROL Add mixin]** when finished.

 <img src="../images/tutorials/relationship/loyalty-create-new-mixin.png" width=750><br>

 The canvas reappears with "[!DNL Favorite Hotel]" appearing in the **[!UICONTROL Mixins]** section.
-Select the mixin name, then select **[!UICONTROL Add field]** next to the root-level `Loyalty Members` field.
+Select the field group name, then select **[!UICONTROL Add field]** next to the root-level `Loyalty Members` field.

 ![](../images/tutorials/relationship/loyalty-add-field.png)